digital-asset/daml/docs/source/app-dev/ledger-api.rst

    bindings-x-lang/index

-To write an application around a Daml ledger, you'll need to interact with the **Ledger API**.
+To write an application around a Daml ledger, you will need to interact with the **Ledger API**.

 Every ledger that Daml can run on exposes this same API.